wandersoncferreira/command-of-the-day/README.md

 The student was enlightened.

-(stolen from Read-Eval-print-λove from Michael Fogus, please read it.)
+(Read-Eval-print-λove from Michael Fogus, please read it.)

 # License
 Copyright (C) 2020-2020 Wanderson Ferreira